-Using drugs to regulate emotions is a high risk behavior.
+Using drugs to regulate emotions is high-risk behavior.

-We have all heard and seen the use of drugs, especially alcohol to alter mood.
-Media has bought in to this and it is a common perception.
-If you feel badly then you need a drink.
+We have all heard and seen the use of drugs, especially alcohol to alter your mood.
+The media has bought into this and it is a common perception.
+If you feel bad then you need a drink.

 This is the worst possible way to use any substance.